wldfngrs/chrome-dinosaur-2d/README.md

 ```
 $ mkdir build_make
 $ cd build_make
-$ cmake -G "Unix Makefiles" ..
+$ cmake .. -G "Unix Makefiles" ..
 $ make
 ```

 For what it's worth, the project directory contains all of it's dependencies (SDL2, SDL2_image, SDL2_mixer, SDL2_ttf)so, you can get right to checking the project out, without much configuration trouble!

-Do not forget to copy the ``.dll`` files and `./Assets` directory from the project root directory to the folder containing your executable after compiling and linking!
+Do not forget to copy the ``.dll`` files and `./Assets` directory from the project root directory to the folder containing your binary after compiling and linking!

 ### Web
 Dino Saur is browser compatible on both Desktops and Smartphones: https://wldfngrs.itch.io/dino-saur